JoshuaSchlegel/data-exfiltration/README.md

 ---

 ### 🧑‍💻 **Next Steps**
-1. Monitor John’s account activity for unusual access or privilege escalation.
+1. Monitor the employee's account activity for unusual access or privilege escalation.
 2. Implement DLP (Data Loss Prevention) measures to alert on potential data exfiltration.
-3. Escalate findings to management and recommend a follow-up review of John's device for additional forensic artifacts.
+3. Escalate findings to management and recommend a follow-up review of the employee's device for additional forensic artifacts.

 ---